Go Faster Nuns

 Sam plays his own M400 on the EP (that's a video still to the right), with a chordal string part on Wild Storm Girl throughout most of its six-plus-minute length.
 I'm sure Glenn's songwriting will mature and as long as he keeps using that Mellotron, I'll keep reviewing his work.

 Leaving Our Troubles Behind

 Always the Last One to Know

 Glider were a one-off studio project with a Raspberries connection, whose sole, eponymous album from '77 is a rather bland, soft-rocking effort that occasionally pulls its finger out, notably on the slightly epic On The Line.
 It didn't sell and the band split soon after, leaving Glider in the Land Of Lost Albums.

-Someone (Steve Halter?) plays Mellotron (and/or Chamberlin?) with a tasteful strings part on It's Too Bad, background ones on Leaving Our Troubles Behind, what sounds like the Chamberlin solo male voice on On The Line (and Mellotron church organ?) and more background strings on closer High Fliers, although the strings on Lost Horizon are synth.
+No fewer than three Chamberlin players, Steve Halter being the band's chief keys man, although it's Chad Stuart's tasteful strings on It's Too Bad and background ones on Leaving Our Troubles Behind, leaving Halter and co-producer Marc Gilutin to add the solo male voice to On The Line (Halter definitely plays its pipe organ part) and more background strings to closer High Fliers, although the strings on Lost Horizon are synth.
 While a very long way from 'great', AOR fans may find parts of this acceptable, although it rarely pushes the button marked 'excitement'.
 Reasonable tape-replay work, too, notably on On The Line, though not enough to make it worth spending very much for an original copy.

 Gloriana (2009, 47.17) *½/0